tzuber-dev/yougetit/README.md

 Welcome to the Gradebook program!
 Beginning with the instructions, we have 3 features you can use which are:

-- Add a new student to the class
+- Add a new student to the class (first name, last name, student ID)
-- Add a new assignment to the class
+- Add a new assignment to the class (name of assignment, total points possible)
-- Give a student a grade for an assignment
+- Give a student a grade for an assignment (the grade can be between zero and the total points possible).

 In order to use the first feature (add a new student to class), look at the main menu of the program and select option 1.
 Upon doing that, enter in the required fields.
 After a successful addition to the classroom, you should see the "Success!
 Your student is now in this class."  message.